hlflanagan/fedidcg/Federated Identity Community Group Charter.md

 Scope of Work
 -------------

 Federated login and tracking tools use the same primitives and are indistinguishable from non-transparent, uncontrollable tracking from the browser’s perspective.
 Current proposed mitigations for tracking will impact federated identity.
-This group will discuss potential architectures, APIs, and possible changes that could be proposed to external protocols such as OAuth2.0, OIDC, and SAML.
+This group will discuss potential architectures, APIs, and possible changes that could be proposed to external protocols such as OAuth 2.0, OpenID Connect, and SAML.

 {TBD: Describe topics that are in scope.
 For specifications that the CLA patent section applies to, it is helpful to describe the scope in a way